Al Nasir Muhammad mosque Cairo, tours, Booking

 More details about mosque of Al Nasir Muhammad Cairo:

 In fact, both are without carving.
 Its upper part has an open hexagonal pavilion.
 Moreover, it supports the top of the structure, which is like the top of the western minaret.
 Both minarets have balconies adorned with parapets.
 They made of stone panels pierced with arabesques.
 Furthermore, they carved in the same technique used to make the screens of Sanjar.
-The crenellation around the base of the bulbous is the earliest known experimentation.
+The crenelation around the base of the bulbous is the earliest which known experimentation.
 This is with technique at the base of a Cairene dome.
 A craftsman from Tabriz came to Cairo during the reign of Al Nasir Muhammad.
 He was the one who built other minarets covered with faience, as was the fashion in Persia.
 The bulb shape also came from Tabriz technique, but also the bulb shape, seem to have come from Tabriz.
 Both minarets also have another common feature.

 It distinguishes them from all other Mamluk minarets.
 Moreover, their base is below the level of the roof of the mosque.
-It is when the roof of the mosque was rebuilt, the minarets were already standing.
+It is when the roof of the mosque rebuilt, the minarets were already standing.
 On the northern wall of Al Nasir Muhammad mosque Cairo underneath the minaret is a small balcony.
 It reached by a staircase inside the mosque.
 Its function is unknown.
 One may speculate that it intended for prayers or recitations addressed.
 This is to overflow crowds of worshipers outside Al Nasir Muhammad mosque Cairo.
 Furthermore, the interior of Al Nasir Muhammad mosque Cairo follows the hypo-style scheme.
 It is with the standard pattern of a rectangular courtyard.
 A sanctuary on the Qibla side and arcades surrounding its other three sides.

 Further details about Al Nasir Muhammad mosque in Cairo:

 In fact, within Al Nasir Muhammad mosque Cairo, the walls supported by the arcades.
 They have a row of arched windows that give the building a special character.
 These windows must added when the roof raised.
 The openings help reduce the thrust carried by the arches, admit light and are ornamental as well.
 The voussoirs of the Al Nasir Muhammad’s arcades composed of ablaq masonry.
 They are of the same stone, but painted.
 The ceiling over the arcades is flat.
 It coffered with traces of its light blue and silver decorations still visible.
-The crenellation around the courtyard is of the stepped type.
-It differs from the outer crenellation composed of rectangles.
+The crenelation around the courtyard is of the stepped type.
+It differs from the outer crenelation composed of rectangles.
 It is with rounded tops like those of the city and Citadel walls.
-At the corners near the crenellations of the courtyard are four decorative structures.
+At the corners near the crenelations of the courtyard are four decorative structures.
 They are like the Mabkhara (incense burner) minaret tops.

 A special collection of pre-Islamic capitals crowns the marble columns of the mosque.
 The two pairs of Coptic Christian capitals at the main entrance are particularly interesting.
 Their white marble carved with a basket pattern.
 There are also capitals dating to the Greek and Roman periods.
 Al Nasir Muhammad mosque Cairo had many large iron-grilled windows that now walled up.
 It also paneled with high marble dados.
 They later removed by Sultan Selim.
 They shipped to Istanbul with other marbles from the palace.
 The Qibla wall completely restored.
 The ground level inside the Citadel has risen.
 Al Nasir Muhammad mosque Cairo was a much higher level and reached by a staircase.